 I am not aware of a t that covers all of them and it's nicer to go at your own pace with a car rental.
 Besides, there's lots of other parks and things to see in between these three parks you listed.

 Check out nationalparksblog.com for the latest on what's going on with some parks, national and state ( some are closing because of budget cuts).

 And book what you can by way of lodgings or campsites in or near the parks.
 They do get crowded in the summer, and with the long recession, many Americans more than ever are staying domestic for holidays and going the budget route, both which further point to more crowds in many parks across the country.

 Enjoy!
-Yellowstone and Redwoods are on my top list. over 5 years ago
+Yellowstone and Redwoods are on my top list. almost 6 years ago